 The Story of the Amos and Celia Heilicher Minneapolis Jewish Day School

-Founded in 1984, the Minneapolis Jewish Day School was established by a group of community parents who envisioned the creation of a pluralistic Jewish day school for their children.
+Founded in 1984, the Minneapolis Jewish Day School (MJDS) was established by a steering committee, led by Herb Kohn, that envisioned the creation of a community Jewish day school for their children.
 There were 19 students in kindergarten and grade one.
 They sought an immersive educational experience that combined Hebrew language, Jewish learning and values, and excellent general studies academics into one school day.
-In its inaugural years, MJDS was, at its heart and soul, a volunteer-supported organization, as parents would gather each night to prepare hot lunch for the following day and dream together, late into the night, about the growth and future of the small community school they had created.
+In its inaugural years, MJDS was, at its heart and soul, a volunteer-led organization, with Kohn serving as its first chairman of the board of directors.
+Parents would gather each night to prepare hot lunch for the following day and dream together, late into the night, about the growth and future of the small community school they had created.